nawonzon/ticket-app/README.md

 npm run start
 ```

-If you have any problem I recommend that you refer to the react native documentation.
+If you have any problem I recommend that you refer to the react documentation.